-We have audited the financial statements of First Steps, Inc. (a nonprofit organization) as of and for the year ended June 30, 2011, and have issued our report thereon dated September 28, 2011.
+We have audited the financial statements of First Steps, Inc. (a not-for-profit organization) as of and for the year ended June 30, 2012, and have issued our report thereon dated September 26, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.